reimagined/resolve/docs/tutorial/lesson-5.md

 ```
 <!-- prettier-ignore-end -->

-3. Add a command handler that produces the added event in responce to the **toggleShoppingItem** command.
+3. Add a command handler that produces the added event in response to the **toggleShoppingItem** command.

 **common/aggregates/shopping_list.commands.js:**